-- A. Explain the major threats to biodiversity, the most important approaches to conserving biodiversity, and the societal challenges that confront conservation. - B. Think critically and creatively about conservation problems and solutions, recognizing the approaches that work better than others, and the importance of compromise in successful conservation. - C. Understand how best to address a local conservation issue of their choice.
-Students will also gain experience in presenting scientific material to their peers and to the public in various formats (written, oral presentation).
+A. Explain the major threats to biodiversity, the most important approaches to conserving biodiversity, and the societal challenges that confront conservation.

+B. Think critically and creatively about conservation problems and solutions, recognizing the approaches that work better than others, and the importance of compromise in successful conservation.

+C. Understand how best to address a local conservation issue of their choice.
+D. Present scientific material to their peers and to the public in various formats (written, oral, graphic).